-To this end, we are taking money and pivoting it for health and really change the dialog in the communities so that the pre-existing authorized funding can be used in this way to affect the social determinants as well for healthcare – we can create activity if we focus our existing efforts – that is a massive change happening right now in the federal government – I have seen dramatic change in intra govt dialog amongst agencies who were not talking before- and at the state, local levels – but its not enough – it will take a private public partnership – taking business and local community perspective – there are other resources that can be leveraged.
-So if we really want to address health, and we do, our attention must be broader, we must work with local leaders.
+To this end, we are taking money and pivoting it for health and really change the dialog in the communities so that the pre-existing authorized funding can be used in this way to affect the social determinants as well for healthcare – we can create activity if we focus our existing efforts – that is a massive change happening right now in the federal government – I have seen dramatic change in intra govt dialog amongst agencies who were not talking before- and at the state, local levels – but it’s not enough – it will take a private public partnership – taking business and local community perspective – there are other resources that can be leveraged.
+So if we really want to address creation of health, and we do, our attention must be broader, we must work with local leaders.

 We can bring to bear a lot of apparatus – we can use what is already here HOSA – the Health Occupation Students Association, 150,000 around the country, units like this one, working with the Public Health Service, like the California Health Corps.
+It can be done by linking academia (like my relationship to Stanford University).
+And, it can be done by linking private foundations and other think-tanks and private funding from businesses.
+All of this can be done if approached to help communities.